rivasulthq/UI-UX-Sample-Project/README.md

 Tyography: Use anyone you like

-Color: Use anyone you like
+Color: Primary color: #D55D2A | Secondary Color: #DD7E55

 #### Timeline
 2 Weeks